israelmuca/israelmuca.dev/content/blog/2019-02-27-how-to-international-api-i18n-validation-in-node-js-for-your-api.md

 // If no validation errors, get the req.body objects that were validated and are needed const { email, password } = req.body

+// Here, we would make use of that data, validating it against our database, creating a JWT token, etc...

 // Since all the validations passed, we send the loginSuccessful message, which would normally include a JWT or some other form of authorization return res.status(200).send({ auth: true, message: req.polyglot.t('loginSuccessful'), token: null }) }